SammyBGH/Resume-Builder/README.md

 1. Open the app in your browser (usually at `http://localhost:5173`).
 2. Fill out the interactive form step by step.
 3. View your generated resume in real-time.
-4. Download or print your resume (feature coming soon).
+4. Download or print your resume.

 ---